Starting a floating network license manager

 - Print the contents of your license to the screen with the command:

 - Check your computer's hostid with the command:

 lm\rlmhostid.exe [For Linux: ./lm/rlmhostid ]

 and make sure it matches what is in your GAUSS license file.

 - Start the Reprise license manager with the command:

 - Verify that GAUSS will start on the license server

 Test that GAUSS is installed correctly and the license manager is working by starting GAUSS on the server.
 Check to see what license type/license ID GAUSS is using by clicking on Help -> About GAUSS.
-If GAUSS is using the temporary license that ships with it, you will see a license ID that is all zeroes.
-If it is using the permanent license, it will be a 10-digit number that starts with 1.

 To set up RLM as a Windows service, follow the instructions here.